ericwoud/buildWubuntu/README.md

 Setup the lan ports which connect router and AP as lan-trunk port on both router and AP.

-On the AP, remove vet3/eth3, disable IpForwarding (br0.network).
-Setup the gateway address on the lan-port to the address of the router.
+On the AP, remove vet3/eth3, disable IpForwarding (br0.network), disable isc-dhcp-server.
+Add the gateway address on the bridge with the address of the router.
 Change ip address of br0, stay in the same subnet.

-Use a fix like [FDB Deamon](https://github.com/ericwoud/bridgefdbd) or [Mc Spoof](https://github.com/ericwoud/mcspoof).
+Most important: use a fix like [FDB Deamon](https://github.com/ericwoud/bridgefdbd) or [Mc Spoof](https://github.com/ericwoud/mcspoof).
+This is necessairy because there is a problem in the DSA driver.

 ## TODO:

-* Setup nftables separation local and guest network
 * Test all new changes in build from scratch
 * Check building on wrt
+* Test 802.11i 802.11k 802.11r 802.11v

-## Latest updates (21-Dec-2020)
+## Latest updates (29-Dec-2020)

 * Kernel v5.10 lts
 * Guest WIFI
+* 802.11i 802.11k 802.11r 802.11v
-* Using veth devices instead of vlan devices.
+* Using veth device instead of vlan devices.
 Now hostapd authentication works in combination with a vlan aware bridge.
 When attaching br0.2 and br0.3 to br0, hostapd cannot communicate over br0 anymore.
 * Patch cpu port.
 After applying this patch, any vlan group within 2000-2020 will not also be added to the dsa cpu port.
 It does not seem to be necessary to apply this patch, but traffic does not need to go the cpu port when forwarding traffic through eth0 <-> aux <-> wan.

 ## Updates (5-Dec-2020)